Obdurat/TS-Express-template/README.md

 # TS-Express-template
-A unitial express TS template to build upon
+A minimal express TS template to build upon